 The solar access issue is generally thought to involve the potential shading of solar collectors by neighboring structures or vegetation.
-There is, however, another aspect to the solar access issue: public and private restrictions on the use of property, including restrictive covenants in deeds, condominium and homeowner association by-laws, architectural controls, and local government ordinances.
+There is, however, another aspect to the solar access issue: public and private restrictions on the use of property, including restrictive covenants in deeds, condominium and homeowner association bylaws, architectural controls, and local government ordinances.

-For discussion purposes, the issue of solar access will be separated into two clearly defined areas: solar easements and solar rights.
-"Solar Easements" refers to the ability of one property to continue to receive sunlight across property lines without obstruction from another's property (buildings, foliage or other impediment).
-"Solar Rights" refers to the ability to install solar energy systems on residential and commercial property that are subject to private restrictions, i.e., covenants, conditions, restrictions, bylaws, condominium declarations as well as local government ordinances and building codes.
+For discussion purposes, the issue of solar access in this report is separated into two clearly defined areas: solar easements and solar rights.
+"Solar easements" refers to the ability of one property to continue to receive sunlight across property lines without obstruction from another's property (buildings, foliage, or other impediment).
+"Solar rights" refers to the ability to install solar energy systems on residential and commercial property that is subject to private restrictions, i.e., covenants, conditions, restrictions, bylaws, condominium declarations, as well as local government ordinances and building codes.